etoobian/STAT531_Labs/Lab01_Collab/Lab01_TeamCollabSetup.md

 ### Columns

-Backlog → To Do → In Progress → Review → Done
+To Do → Upcoming Tasks → Backlog → In Progress → Review → Done

 ### Sample Tasks

 *These are just some examples, specify your own -- use some of them if